 Lecturer in Media and Performance

-I teach on Acting Methods 1 and 2 (acting for screen) at level 4, Introduction to Scriptwriting and Acting for the Camera at level 5 and I teach on and supervise Video Project at both level 5 and 6.
+I teach Acting for screen at level 4 and 5, Introduction to Scriptwriting, Performance Studies and Directing and Producing at level 5 and Creative Techniques in Video Drama Production and Documentary to Mockumentary at level 6.
+I also supervise Video Projects at both level 5 and 6.

-I supervise personal Research Projects in the areas of film, documentary, women’s and gender issues and history.
+I supervise Practical Research Projects in the areas of performance, film, documentary, women’s and gender issues and history.

 I am interested in practice-based research around forgotten history, documentary film and women’s history.